 To apply for a Working Holiday visa, your au pair needs a valid passport, which the Australian Department of Immigration and Border Protection recommends should be valid for at least another 6 months after your au pair has handed in their application.

-There are different ways to apply for the Working Holiday visa: by post, courier or online.
+There are different ways to apply for the Working Holiday visa: by post, courier in person or online.

 Your au pair can send his or her application in written form to the respective Australian Embassy or Consulate in his or her country of residence.
 To ensure that the application is processed, your au pair needs to provide the following documents: the application form for the Working Holiday visa (form 1150) fully completed, and a certified copy of the pages of his or her passport which carry the au pair's photo and personal details.
 Citizens of certain countries must additionally provide their biometric data.